ishikadahiya006/Class-reflections/README.md

 # 10th April 2025
 In today’s class, all the groups discussed their topics as well as the ideas for the final project presentation.
 Each group was asked to talk about the topic they had chosen, why they selected it, and what specific aspects on which we were planning to work on.
 We also discussed the progress that we had made so far.

+# 22nd April 2025
+Today’s class was originally scheduled for group presentations, but since none of the groups were fully prepared, the presentations were postponed.
+Instead, the session was turned into a feedback session where our instructor asked us to share our thoughts about the course so far.
+We also talked about what we had expected to learn but had not yet, as well as topics that we really enjoyed and the things which we found out to be challenging during the course.
+I personally found that this was a good space to reflect on our learnings and also give suggestions for improving it in the future.